dapr/docs/daprdocs/content/en/operations/observability/metrics/metrics-overview.md

 ```

 Grouping latency values in a cumulative fashion allows buckets to be used or dropped as needed for increased or decreased granularity of data.
-For example if a request takes 3ms, it will be counted in the 3ms bucket, the 4ms bucket, the 5ms bucket, and so on.
+For example, if a request takes 3ms, it's counted in the 3ms bucket, the 4ms bucket, the 5ms bucket, and so on.
 Similarly, if a request takes 10ms, it will be counted in the 10ms bucket, the 13ms bucket, the 16ms bucket, and so on.
 After these two requests have completed, the 3ms bucket will have a count of 1 and the 10ms bucket will have a count of 2, since both the 3ms and 10ms requests are included here.